One or more of the characters is a Time Lord.He's the Master. Duh.

-The id (Gene) controls our basic impulses.
+Gene Hunt is Sam's id, and Frank Morgan is his superego.
+Sam acts as the ego, and the reason he's in 1973 is to find a balance.The id (Gene) controls our basic impulses.
 It is in charge of basic wants (food, sex, drugs, etc).
 It is emotionally underdeveloped, given to violence, and incredibly stubborn.
 The superego (Morgan), however, keeps the id in check.
 It is the overarching sense of right and wrong.
 The ego (Sam) strives to find a balance between the two.
 At the beginning of the show, Sam is overly rational and does not trust his gut instinct.
 Therefore, Sam's choice of Gene over Morgan is his final acceptance of his id.

 - And where are those base impulses encoded?
 In our genes.

-As the tumour grows, his role in Sam's life has expanded.
+Sam is in a coma because of a tumour.
+Gene Hunt is that tumour.As the tumour grows, his role in Sam's life has expanded.
 Or possibly vice versa.

-In other words, Frank Morgan was telling the truth.
+Sam was native to the 1973 timeline, but delusional.In other words, Frank Morgan was telling the truth.
 It's the viewers who have ascribed importance to the perfect correspondence between Sam's delusions of the future and the history that we know.

 - After Sam rejects the "delusion" of the present day, Frank Morgan no longer had a reason to talk to him, and every reason to stay away.
 M.A.R.S. was a secret project, and it's possible only Frank and Sam knew about it.
 Since Sam will never speak of it, Morgan's best option was to take that secret to his grave. why Sam is left to his own devices and never tracked down or apprehended by the division which placed him undercover (according to Morgan's explanation).